 The winner of the 2019 World’s Challenge Challenge Global Final is SheCycle, an initiative to introduce a unique antimicrobial reusable sanitary pad that can be locally sourced and distributed in Uganda, helping improve health, access to education and work for local women.
 The University of Waterloo team, Leah Wouda, Anna Kuepfer, and Abby Loewen, will receive $30,000 to help further develop the proposed solution and support implementation.
 University of Auckland's Loyal Trees and University at Buffalo’s Numu have earned Silver and Bronze respectively.
 Thank you and congratulations to all of our World’s Challenge teams for sharing your visions for a better world.

-Students from participating partner universities will form diverse teams of three to bring ideas forward to address a global issue.
-Teams then present their unique solution to a panel of academic and community leaders at their own institution.
-The top team from each World's Challenge Challenge partner will win a trip to London, Canada, to compete in the Global Final from June 2 to 7, 2019.
+Students from participating partner universities will form diverse teams of two to four students to bring ideas forward to address a global issue and then present their unique solution to a panel of academic and community leaders at their own institution.
+The top team from each World's Challenge Challenge partner will win a trip to London, Canada, to compete in the Global Final in June 2020.

 Finalists will have an opportunity to network with some of the best and brightest students from around the world, participate in academic events, generate further discussion around global issues, and experience a taste of Canadian hospitality.